Sports betting or sports investing is a market that is designed to profit from people who want to bet small and win big.

 How To Back Test Sports Betting Theories

-In this post I’ll talk about how to backtest a strategy so you can find these opportunities on a regular basis.
-But first I want to talk about an important element to sports betting.
+In this post, we’ll talk about how to backtest a strategy so you can find these opportunities on a regular basis.
+But first we want to talk about an important element to sports betting.

 Treat Sports Betting As A Business